satishsookun/event-management-system/README.md

 One page application

 ## Development server
+Copy and paste in your command prompt: https://github.com/satishsookun/event-management-system.git `npm i` (to install all dependencies)

-Run `ng serve` for a dev server.
+Run `ng serve -o` to open automatically in browser OR Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build